Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Are there any provisions on the separability of arbitration agreements?

-Austria refrained from expressly including the separability doctrine in the 2006 revision of the Austrian arbitration law.
-Nevertheless, the doctrine is accepted in Austria in both case law and academic writing.
+Austria did not see the need to expressly include the separability doctrine in the 2006 revision of the Austrian arbitration law as the doctrine is accepted in both case law and academic writing.
 Thus, it is generally accepted that the invalidity of the main contract does not automatically render the arbitration agreement invalid.

 Are multiparty agreements recognised?